 Azerbaijan is, like Iran, mostly Shiite Muslim-inhabited.
-However, Azerbaijan is ethnically Turkic and its leadership is secular; moreover, Iran and Azerbaijan have territorial differences over boundaries in the Caspian Sea.
-Iran also asserts that Azeri nationalist movements might stoke separatism among Iran's large Azeri Turkic population, which has sometimes been restive.
-In July 2001, Iranian warships and combat aircraft threatened a BP ship on contract to Azerbaijan out of an area of the Caspian that Iran claims as its territorial waters.
-The United States called the incident inconsistent with diplomatic processes under way to determine Caspian boundaries, among which are negotiations that regional officials say might resolve the issue at a planned 2016 regional summit meeting in Astana, Kazakhstan.
-Largely as a result of these differences, Iran has generally tilted toward Armenia, which is Christian, in Armenia's disputes with Azerbaijan.
-In this context, Azerbaijan has entered into substantial strategic cooperation with the United States, directed not only against Iran but also against Russia.
-The U.S.-Azerbaijan cooperation has extended to Azerbaijan's deployments of troops to and facilitation of supply routes to Afghanistan, 59 as well as counter-terrorism cooperation.
+However, Azerbaijan is ethnically Turkic and its leadership is secular.
+Iran and Azerbaijan also have territorial differences over boundaries in the Caspian Sea, which regional officials say will be addressed at a planned 2016 regional summit meeting in Astana, Kazakhstan.
+Iran asserts that Azeri nationalist movements might stoke separatism among Iran's large Azeri Turkic population, which has sometimes been restive.
+Largely as a result of these differences, Iran has generally tilted toward Armenia, which is Christian, in Armenia's conflict with Azerbaijan over the Nagorno-Karabakh enclave.
+For its part, Azerbaijan has entered into substantial strategic cooperation with the United States, directed not only against Iran but also against Russia.
+The U.S.-Azerbaijan cooperation has extended to

+Azerbaijan's deployments of troops to and facilitation of supply routes to Afghanistan, as well as counter-terrorism cooperation.